ASP-WAF/FireWall/Samples/HoneyPot.md

 1. Map the custom port on the router, an example map 222 to port 22
 2. Use port 222 to connect using SSH

-Please note that a lot attackers are looking for vicems using port scaners to target vunerable IP addresses before attacking a system.
-You can [have a look](https://www.asp-waf.com/Reporting) at how these attacks are beding executed.
+Please note that a lot attackers are looking for victims using port scanners to target venerable IP addresses before attacking a system.
+You can [have a look here](https://www.asp-waf.com/Reporting) and see how these attacks are being executed.